Demystifying safe harbour in the era of COVID-19

 A company is insolvent if it cannot pay its debts as and when they fall due.
 This is principally a test of a company’s cashflow and whilst funding and debt moratoriums provide immediate relief by the deferral of a requirement to pay, debts continue to accrue on the company’s balance sheets and will become due and payable at some point in time.

 While the Government has provided significant temporary relief to assist businesses and directors through the COVID-19 pandemic, it is our view that these measures alone will not be enough for many businesses, particularly those struggling prior to COVID-19, to return to solvent trading at the end of the pandemic.

 For these companies, directors should consider whether they qualify for the 2017 safe harbour provisions under section 588GA of the Corporations Act and if so, develop and implement a recovery plan from the impacts of COVID-19.

 We explained the safe harbour provisions in detail in our April 2018 bulletin, which can be accessed here.

 To briefly recap, on 19 September 2017, new legislation came into force providing “safe harbour” protection for company directors against insolvent trading claims while they develop and implement plans to restructure the company.

 In particular, s588GA of the Corporations Act provides protection for company directors from personal liability for insolvent trading if, at a particular time after the director starts to suspect that the company may be insolvent, he or she develops and implements a course of action that is reasonably likely to lead to a better outcome for the company, and the relevant debt is incurred in connection with that course of action.

 A director will not qualify for “safe harbour” protection if the company has not:

-paid its employee entitlements, including superannuation by the time they fell due; or
+paid its employee entitlements, including superannuation by the time they fall due; or

 provided its returns, notices, statements, applications or other documents to the ATO more than once during the 12 month period prior to a debt being incurred from which the director seeks the protection of the safe harbour.